JuliaHealth/NeuroAnalyzer.jl/Documentation.md

   * EEG
   * `segment::Tuple{Int64, Int64}`: segment to be removed (from, to) in samples
-  * `keep_epochs::Bool=true`: if true, remove epochs containing signal to trim or remove signal and remove epoching
+  * `remove_epochs::Bool=true`: if true, remove epochs containing signal to trim or remove signal and re-epoch trimmed signal

 **Returns**